Social Network

 In the meanwhile, we are currently exploring ways to implement this already.

 Another important tool would be the option to import all the content and contacts that someone has gathered through the years on a platform of big-tech, so it can be used in NextGraph, when that person decides to switch to our platform.
-Some big-tech platforms already offer the export option. and we would have to implement the import part.
+Some big-tech platforms already offer the export option, and we would have to implement the import part.

-It is important to understand that NextGraph does not need to implement an export feature, because with NextGraph, all your data is totally under your control already. it is local and you have it directly on your device, it is saved in some open standards like RDF, JSON or Markdown, and you can do whatever you want with it.
+It is important to understand that NextGraph does not need to implement an export feature, because with NextGraph, all your data is totally under your control already.
+It is local and you have it directly on your device, it is saved in some open standards like RDF, JSON or Markdown, and you can do whatever you want with it.
 Furthermore, if you decide at some point to use a different broker, or to self-host your own broker, all your data at NextGraph is absolutely portable and you can move your data to another broker without any bad consequence.
 Your documents and links have unique IDs that are not related to the broker where you store the data.
 That’s another advantage that no other platform or framework can offer, not even ActivityPub or Solid, which are all based on http and domain names, and that will break as soon as you change hosting provider.
 (I have experienced this myself.
 In Mastodon, the list of followers can easily be transferred, but you loose all your posts and DMs).

 Welcome to NextGraph, that will soon offer all those Social Network features, and that already offers the best collaborative tools with offline-first and end-to-end encryption.